gabrielmj33/gametrack/docs/architecture.md

 - Dropped
 - Ratings

-- Users will be able to assign a personal rating to games in their library.
+Users will be able to assign a personal rating to games in their library.

-- Reviews
+Reviews

-- Users will be able to write personal reviews for games they have added to their library.
+Users will be able to write personal reviews for games they have added to their library.

-- Start and Completion Dates
+Start and Completion Dates

-- Users will be able to record when they started and completed a game.
+Users will be able to record when they started and completed a game.

-- Friends
+Friends

-- Users will be able to establish friendships with other GameTrack users.
+Users will be able to establish friendships with other GameTrack users.

-- The initial friendship system will focus on connecting users and viewing relevant profile information.
+The initial friendship system will focus on connecting users and viewing relevant profile information.

+Community tab:

+- Discussion topic linked to the game
+- Guide page linked to the game

+## 7. MVP Scope.

+The Minimum Viable Product (MVP) will focus on the fundamental functionality required to make GameTrack usable as a personal gaming tracking platform.

+The MVP will include:

+- User registration and authentication.
+- User profile.
+- Gaming platform identifiers.
+- Game library.
+- Game status management.
+- Personal game ratings.
+- Game reviews.
+- Start and completion dates.
+- Basic friendship functionality.
+- Basic profile visualization.
+- Basic game information and library organization.
+-